YOU HAVE PREPARED.

 In order to be considered for admission, freshman applicants must meet the following requirements:

-- A cumulative high school grade point average of at least 2.0, an ACT composite score of at least 18 (or equivalent SAT), and completion of College Prep Core Requirements.
+- A cumulative high school grade point average of at least 2.0 and completion of College Prep Core Requirements.

 The North Dakota University System College Preparatory Core Requirements include the following: